CDKGlobal/cd-performance-promotion/documentation/updating.md

     ```
 3. Save the file.
 The application is now able to evaluate your data item against the configuration file.

+#### ElasticSearch/Kibana
+If you're outputting your data to ElasticSearch/Kibana at the end of each run, update your mapping and the JSON template file included in the source code.

 #### Documentation
 1. Add an entry for your data item in the``dictionary.md`` file and save your changes.
 2. Success!
 You're done!